groue/GRMustache/Guides/view_model.md

 }

 // The User class does not have any `age` property.
-// Instead, they have a `birthDate` property.
+// Instead, it defines a `birthDate` property.
 - (NSUInteger)age
 {
     NSDate *birthDate = self.user.birthDate;